 The moment has arrived and you’ve decided to put your days of renting in the past!
 No more cancelled rent checks, no more lectures from your parents to get your act together, and no more FOMO watching your friends buy their own places.

 After diligently saving the last few years, you are finally ready to step up your adulting game and become a first-time buyer in NYC.
 To help make sure you are prepared, here are seven tips for first-time buyers to use as a guide to save you time and money when your purchase your first place in NYC.

 It is never too early to start saving.
 New York City is one of the greatest cities in the United States (arguably in the world), but it’s also one of the most expensive places to buy an apartment for first-time buyers.
 In addition to the high sales prices when you purchase a condo or co-op in NYC, the down payment requirements - generally 20% of your purchase price - make it extremely important for you to save as much as possible.

-Many first-time buyers think they can get away with putting less down.
+Many first-time condo buyers think they can get away with putting less down.
 This is very rare in NYC though (even select condos that used to accept 10% down payments are less common).
 The majority of co-ops in NYC allow maximum financing of 80% (20% down payment), but some co-ops can have even stricter requests of 30% or higher down payments.
 Regardless of what type of property you plan to buy, save your money.

 Don’t forget closing costs!
 As noted by Prevu co-founder Thomas Kutzman for a recent article on tips for first-time buyers, "You will need more than just a down payment when buying a home."
 There are also significant closing costs NYC homebuyers have to pay.
 These costs can vary – ranging from one to two percent of purchase price for co-ops, two to four percent for condos, and in some cases even higher for new construction condos.